KidkArolis/jetpack/README.md

     $ npm install -g jetpack

-In your project with `package.json` or `index.js`, start your app on `http://localhost:3030`:
+In your project, start your app on `http://localhost:3030`:

     $ jetpack

-To build the app for production to a `dist` directory:
+Build for production into `dist/`:

     $ jetpack build

-Inspect the bundle size and make up:
+Inspect the bundle:

     $ jetpack inspect

-Print what browsers will be supported:
+Print supported browsers:

     $ jetpack browsers
     $ jetpack browsers --coverage=GB

-## Use jetpack anywhere, anytime
+## Use jetpack anywhere

-One of jetpack goals is to help you run any piece of JavaScript in a browser as easily as it is to run node scripts.
-Install jetpack globally and point it to any file on your machine.
-This is an alternative to jsfiddle / codepen / codesandbox style of hacking on things.
+Install jetpack globally and point it at any file or directory:

     $ jetpack ~/Desktop/magic.js

-Or any project on your machine:

     $ jetpack --dir ~/projects/manyverse

 ## Use jetpack with a server API

-Another goal of jetpack is to assist you in building complete, production apps.
-Very often in addition to developing the clientside application, you are also developing an API.
-Jetpack has a few features to make building such apps easier.

-Point your `package.json#main` to your server entry and `package.json#browser` to your client entry.

-Now you can run your API server together with jetpack in a single command:
+Point `package.json#main` at your server entry and configure `entry` in `jetpack.config.js` for your client.
+To run the API alongside jetpack in a single command:

     $ jetpack -x

-Alternatively, specify any command to execute:
+or with a custom command:

     $ jetpack -x 'nodemon ./api'

-Use this even if your server is not written in node

     $ jetpack -x 'rails s'

-Jetpack provides an ability to proxy requests to your api by specifying `proxy` configuration in `jetpack.config.js` or mounting the dev server to your application server using the `jetpack/serve` middleware.
-Read more about it in [Workflow and deployment](./docs/06-workflow-and-deployment.md) docs.
+Use the `proxy` config option or the `jetpack/serve` middleware to bridge your client and server in dev.
+See [Workflow and deployment](./docs/06-workflow-and-deployment.md).

 ## Documentation